dotnet/docs/docs/csharp/tuples.md

 ## Assignment and tuples

-The language supports assignment between tuple types that have the same number of elements where each right-hand side element can be implicitly converted to its corresponding left-hand side element.
+The language supports assignment between tuple types that have the same number of elements, where each right-hand side element can be implicitly converted to its corresponding left-hand side element.
 Other conversions are not considered for assignments.
 Let's look at the kinds of assignments that are allowed between tuple types.